andreasrein/nuxt-portfolio/content/experience.md

   ## Arbetsförmedlingen | Frontend Developer
   ### MAY 2024 - JUNE 2024
-  This project was started to help a colleague at Arbetsförmedlingen to handle authorization keys in backend with an intuitive interface.
+  This project was started to help a colleague at Arbetsförmedlingen to handle authorization keys in the backend with an intuitive interface.

   **Tools:** *JavaScript, TypeScript, React, MSW, Digi Core (Design System)*